-We had a huge Facebook response to a birth announcement recently.
-We posted that one of our clients had delivered her 10 ½ pound waterbaby without any difficulty.
-Many women commented on the fact that they too had given birth to their “big” babies without any problem at all.
+We had a huge Instagram response to a birth announcement recently.
+We posted that one of our clients had delivered her 11 lb.
+7 oz baby at the birth center.

-The Midwives of New Jersey want to encourage you to not succumb to the pressure to have a cesarean prior to being given the opportunity to labor first.
+The Midwives of New Jersey want to encourage you to give labor a chance before scheduling a cesarean for a possible (and may actually be a) big baby.
 Many women deliver large babies as easily as smaller ones especially if they have already given birth before.

 Signs that Baby May Be Too Large To Deliver Vaginally